PRoryCallahan/PRoryCallahan.github.io/_posts/2020-11-25-FatCat-Aristotle.md

 3. Dedication of his mother's statue at Nemea, vel. sim.
 4. Burial of his wife, Pythias, beside him
 5. Erection of life-sized statues to Zeus and Athena in Stagira.

+Even this will does not make clear all the property and material wealth as it hints at cash reserves to readily furnish houses, etc. And to those of concerned with the issue of slavery and Aristotle, a very 2020 consideration, it is curious that so much of his concern in his will is the disposition of his slaves.
+For those seeking the source...

 [Diogenes Laertius 5.11-16](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.01.0258%3Abook%3D5%3Achapter%3D1):